revilowaldow/BITC/Sessions/2025/10 05 - Session 52.md

 Aru heads north

-A lady from Topaz co
+A lady from Topaz commanda

+Two men from golden comanada